-Since our inception, we have funded our operations primarily with \$103.9 million in net proceeds from the sale of convertible preferred stock, \$121.7 million in net proceeds from the sale of common stock in our IPO and \$521.4 million in net proceeds from the sale of common stock in our underwritten public offerings.
-As of March 31, 2016, we had \$487.8 million in available cash, cash equivalents, and investments.
-We do not presently have material sources of liquidity other than cash, cash equivalents, and investments.
-Our cash, cash equivalents, and investments are held in a variety of interest-bearing accounts, corporate debt securities, U.S. government securities, and money market accounts.
+As of September 30, 2016, we had \$472.6 million in available cash, cash equivalents, and investments.
+During the period of October 1, 2016 through November 7, 2016, the Company sold an additional \$26.0 million in net proceeds under the ATM sales agreement, resulting in \$89.1 million in remaining aggregate proceeds available under the ATM sales agreement.
+Our cash, cash equivalents, and investments are held in a variety of interest-bearing accounts, corporate debt securities, U.S. government treasury and agency securities, and money market accounts.
 Cash in excess of immediate requirements is invested with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and credit risk.